In Executive Actions, Trump Extends Unemployment Benefits, Defers Payroll Taxes

 At his Bedminster, N.J., golf resort on Saturday, President Trump signed four executive actions to provide economic relief amid the coronavirus pandemic.
 The actions amount to a stopgap measure, after failing to secure an agreement with Congress.

-The three memorandums and one executive order call for extending enhanced unemployment benefits, extending a moratorium on evictions, continuing the suspension of student loan repayments, and deferring payroll taxes.
+The three memorandums and one executive order call for extending enhanced unemployment benefits, taking steps to stop evictions, continuing the suspension of student loan repayments, and deferring payroll taxes.

 Trump promised that funds would be "rapidly distributed" to Americans in need, although it remains unclear whether the president has the authority to do this unilaterally without congressional approval.
 In any case, legal challenges are expected, which could delay any disbursement of funds.